How to Convert Google Slides to PowerPoint Presentations on Export

 To start, click the PDF Document option on the Google Slides export submenu:

 As with the export to PowerPoint, the export to a PDF document occurs quickly.
-When it is complete, you'll see the converted file in the lower left screen (Chrome browser).
+You'll see the converted file in the lower left screen (Chrome browser) when it is complete.
 Click the Up arrow to get the following choices:

 Option 1: Click Open, which opens the file in your browser: